gtalarico/pyairtable/docs/source/migrations.rst

 instead of ``str``.
 This change also applies to all timestamp fields used in :ref:`API: pyairtable.models`.

-:meth:`Model.save <pyairtable.orm.Model.save>` now only saves changed fields to the API, which means it will sometimes not perform any network traffic.
+:meth:`Model.save <pyairtable.orm.Model.save>` now only saves changed fields to the API, which means it will sometimes not perform any network traffic (though this behavior can be overridden).
 It also now returns an instance of :class:`~pyairtable.orm.SaveResult` instead of ``bool``.
-This behavior can be overridden.

 The 3.0 release has changed the API for retrieving ORM model configuration: